cn0047/stash/ed/t/t.patterns.architectural/architectures.md

 ## Back End

-URL routing should be decoupled from the controllers as such it is possible to swap and replace them easily.
+URL routing should be decoupled from the controllers as such it is possible to swap and replace them easily or update them all at once.
+Moreover separated routes easier to configure in terms of middlewares and controllers, so easier to keep track of middlewares usage and update them all at once.

+Controllers must be separated from routing because you can use controllers not only for HTTP but also for WebSockets etc.

+Middlewares must be separated form routing and controllers with purpose to use them not only for HTTP but also for WebSockets etc.

 `model` layer (directory) is ambiguous because:
 * it's unclear what is model in reach app (mysql, mongo, redis, elasticsearch, etc)?